marc2332/bliss/doc/docs/scan_alignment.md

 goto_com(counter=my_counter)
 ```

-In case of multi motors (anscan), all this function can use a specific
+In case of multi motors (anscan), all these functions can use a specific
 axis either for the calculation or the movement (`goto_` functions).

 ```python